-2020 was a hard year for many — one can even go as far as to say: for most.
-Although the « artistic coverage » of this apocalyptic climate has been ever present, italian writer Martina Peruzza decided to take a step back before using the pandemic as a headliner.
-A nonfiction storyteller and part-time collage artist, Peruzza is ready to embrace the ugliness within.
+Italian writer Martina Peruzza decided to take a step back before using the pandemic as a headliner.
+A nonfiction storyteller and part-time collage artist, Peruzza is set to embrace the ugliness within.
 CultureXChange asked her to share about the importance of social media to her art, mental health, and why she took a while before deciding to tackle the recent historical events.

 CultureXChange: What do you prefer to write about?